Contrastive Multi-document Question Generation: Method

-The coordinator is a transformer-based \citep{vaswani2017attention} model with damped contrastive distribution.
+The coordinator is a transformer-based \citep{vaswani2017attention} model to utilize its superior attention capabilities across input documents.
 Unlike Transformer Decoder \citep{liu2018generating}, there is no causal mask.
 Instead, the coordinator model uses the hidden states updated every decoding time from the underlying fine-tuned GPT-2 \citep{radford2019language} language model generators.

 We add learned \textit{cluster embedding} $c_i$ to the input document hidden states $h_i$, similar to learned positional embedding \citep{devlin2018bert}, to indicate whether the source document $i$ is in $\dpos$ or $\dneg$.